-of the free electrons are emitted with a relatively small kinetic energy of less than 10 eV, due to the thermalization process inside the material.
+of Y, yielding a precision of 5 %, see Fig. 2.39.
+The accuracy is lower than for an IC, because the actual value of the yield is determined by the surface structure of the material, which might vary, depending on the production and cleaning method.
+Eq.
+2.29 reflects the fact that only electrons liberated close to the surface have enough energy to overcome the work-function.
+Most of the free electrons are emitted with a relatively small kinetic energy of less than 10 eV, due to the thermalization process inside the material.
 The physics of the SEM is also used for profile measurements, see Chapter 3.2.

 The material Al is often used due to its well suited mechanical properties.
 In particular it is stiff enough to prevent micro-phonic pick-up by external vibrations caused e.g., by turbo vacuum pumps.
 But the emission yield Y might change with irradiation.
-This is caused by modifications of the surface, which changes the work-function and therefore the average yield Y. Measurements have shown a significant degradation by a factor of two after 10^{18} proton/cm2 with 450 GeV proton at CERN SPS [20].
+This is caused by modifications of the surface, which changes the work-function and therefore the average yield Y. Measurements have shown a significant degradation by a factor of two after 10^{18} proton/cm2 with 450 GeV proton at CERN SPS [21].
 Here Ti-foils have a much lower sensitivity to radiation.
 Radiation hardness is important, because these devices are often used in front of the target as a permanent current monitor.

 A totally different approach for low current measurement in the nA region is related to the determination of the magnetic field.
 Instead of the transformer principle, the field is measured by a SQUID (super-conducting quantum interference device).
-We refer to [21] for details.
+We refer to [22] for details.

-Figure 2.39: The measured calibration factor of a SEM and calculated value using energy loss and a fitted value of $Y=27.4~e^-/({\rm MeV/mg/cm^2})$ for various slowly extracted ion from the GSI synchrotron [17].
+Figure 2.39: The measured calibration factor of a SEM and calculated value using energy loss and a fitted value of $Y = 27.4 \ e^{-}/(\text{MeV/mg/cm}^2)$ for various slowly extracted ion from the GSI synchrotron [17].